-To find out whether or not your program requires CASPer, please visit the Acuity Insights website.
-First select the country where your target school is located, then the type of program you’re applying to, and you’ll find the schools, dates, and times available to book your test.
+To find out whether or not your target medical program requires that you take the Casper, please visit the Acuity Insights website.
+First, select the country in which your chosen school is located, then select the type of program you’re applying to, and you’ll find the schools, dates, and times available to book your test.

-More about CASPer
+More about Casper

-Tips for taking CASPer
+Tips for taking Casper

 Months before taking the test

-- Write every day.
+1. Write every day.

-- Work with a professional editor/consultant or tutor one-on-one.
+2. Work with a professional editor/consultant or tutor one-on-one.

-- Take the practice test.
+3. Take the practice test.

 Acuity Insights offers a free practice test on its website, and we (and Acuity) highly recommend that students review the materials on the organization’s Test Prep Page.
 There, you’ll find general tech tips, a practice test, and an introduction to the test format.

-Weeks before taking CASPer
+Weeks before taking Casper

-- Find practice problems, and time yourself.
+1. Find practice problems, and time yourself.

 Medical schools want to see how you think under pressure and how well you can problem solve.
-Demonstrate your thinking process in explaining each step you would take, depending on the situation you are presented with.
+Demonstrate your thinking process by explaining each step you would take, depending on the situation you are presented with.
 Don’t leave anything out.
 No detail is too insignificant.
 Cover all your bases by being thorough and methodical.